 A giant question mark looms over AMD's graphics lab, and specifically what lies ahead after Vega.
 We know that Navi is coming, sure.
-What we don't know, however, is whether it will only compete in the midrange sector as rumored, or if it will muscle into Nvidia's territory at the high-end.
+What we don't know, however, is whether it will only compete in the midrange sector as rumored, or if it will muscle into Nvidia's territory at the high-end and compete with the best graphics cards.
 AMD boss Dr. Lisa Su may have answered that question.

 In a phone interview with Barron's that started out talking about the trade war between the US and China, the topic shifted to AMD's confidence in its product roadmap.
 Short and to the point, Dr. Su said AMD will be "competitive in high-end graphics."

 "We're making high-performing quality products and building a solid long-term foundation," Su added.

 She told Barron's that investors can sometimes be nearsighted in focusing on short-term quarterly results.
 To her point, AMD's Zen microarchitecture is a long-term play.
 However, unlike AMD's graphics, Zen CPUs (in the form of Ryzen, Threadripper, and Epyc) are not just midrange solutions, they compete at the top of the market as well.